breadcat/blog.minskio.co.uk/content/quotes.md

 >Sometimes maybe good, sometimes maybe shit <!-- Gennaro Gattuso -->

 >Sometimes war dreams of itself <!-- carl von clausewitz -->

+>Sometimes you have to quit to save your life, I looked in the mirror and said, you're dying, and Hampton is getting rich <!-- Illinois Jaquet -->

 >Swansea is the graveyard of ambition <!-- not dylan thomas -->